Karen Buenavista Hanna

 Ph.D., University of California at Santa Barbara

-Karen Buenavista Hanna earned her Ph.D. in feminist studies from the University of California, Santa Barbara in 2018.
-An interdisciplinary feminist scholar and oral historian of transnational social movements, Hanna is interested in questions of movement building, decolonial praxis, and how we hold ourselves and each other accountable for harm without re-inscribing oppression in the work that we do for social change.
-Greatly inspired by the writing of women of color feminists, Hanna’s personally grounded narratives illuminate the intersections of hetero-patriarchy, capitalism, racism, disability, migration, spirituality and the family in their emphasis of resistance, survival and connection.
+Karen Buenavista Hanna earned her Ph.D. in Feminist Studies from the University of California, Santa Barbara in 2018.
+An interdisciplinary queer feminist scholar and oral historian of transnational social movements, Hanna is interested in questions of movement building, decolonial praxis, and how we hold ourselves and each other accountable for harm without re-inscribing oppression in the work that we do for societal change.
+Greatly inspired by the writing of women of color feminists, Hanna’s personally grounded narratives illuminate the intersections of hetero-patriarchal racial capitalism, disability, migration, spirituality and the family in their emphasis of resistance, survival and connection.

 Hanna is currently working on her first book manuscript entitled, Revolutionary Intimacies: The Makings of a New Filipina/o Left in the United States.
-This book examines the formation and evolution of a new Filipina/o anti-imperialist left in the United States during and after the Marcos dictatorship in the Philippines.
-Her writing has been published or is forthcoming in numerous academic journals, anthologies and popular media, including Amerasia, American Quarterly, Hypatia: A Journal of Feminist Philosophy, Frontiers: A Journal of Women Studies, CUNY Forum, Hyphen Magazine, and the Pilipinx Radical Imagination Reader.
+This book offers a queer diasporic reading to a new Filipina/o anti-imperialist left formed in the United States during and after the Marcos dictatorship in the Philippines.
+Her writing has been published in numerous academic journals, anthologies and popular media, including Alon: Journal for Filipinx American and Diaporic Studies, Amerasia, American Quarterly, Hypatia: A Journal of Feminist Philosophy, Frontiers: A Journal of Women Studies, CUNY Forum, Hyphen Magazine, and the Pilipinx Radical Imagination Reader.
 Before her position at Connecticut College, Hanna was an Ann Plato Postdoctoral Fellow in American Studies at Trinity College.
-She has also been awarded fellowships from the Mellon Foundation, American Council of Learned Sciences, and the Woodrow Wilson Foundation.
+She has been awarded fellowships from the Mellon Foundation, American Council of Learned Sciences, the Woodrow Wilson Foundation, and Sociologists for Women in Society.

 Karen Buenavista Hanna